JOEL-TAMAKLOE/Developing-a-Chat-Assistant-Using-RAG-/README.md

 ├── notebook/             # Jupyter notebook for development ├── document.zip/         # Source documents used for retrieval
 ├── LICENSE               # MIT license
+├── requirements.txt      # contains libraries to run the project
 └── README.md             # Overview of the Project
 ```